Human sperm competition: Mate choice

 Sperm competition risk also influences males' choice of female partners.
 Men prefer to have as low of a sperm competition risk as possible, and they therefore tend to choose short-term sexual partners who are not in a sexual relationship with other men.
 Women who are perceived as the most desirable short-term sexual partners are those who are not in a committed relationship and who also do not have casual sexual partners, while women who are in a committed long-term relationship are the least desirable partners.
 Following the above, women who are at an intermediate risk of sperm competition, that is women who are not in a long-term relationship but who do engage in short-term mating or have casual sexual partners, are considered intermediate in desirability for short-term sexual partners.

 Effects of sperm competition on human mating strategies

 High levels of sperm competition among the great apes are generally seen among species with polyandrous (multimale) mating systems, while lower rates of competition are seen in species with monogamous or polygynous (multifemale) mating systems.
-Humans have low to intermediate levels of sperm competition, as seen by humans’ intermediate relative testis size, ejaculate volume, and sperm midpiece size, compared with other primates.
-This suggests that there has been a relatively high degree of monogamous or polygynous behavior throughout our evolutionary history.
+Humans have intermediate levels of sperm competition, as seen by humans' intermediate relative testis size, ejaculate volume, and sperm midpiece size, compared with other primates.
+This suggests that there has been a relatively high degree of monogamous behavior throughout our evolutionary history.
 Additionally, the lack of a baculum in humans suggests a history of monogamous mating systems.

 Males have the goal of reducing sperm competition by selecting women who are at low risk for sperm competition as the most ideal mating partners.